3.

 Blade profile

-The profile of a blade is its outer shape on a specific radius.
+The profile of the blade means its outline on a particular section.
 This chapter describes the methods for creating the blade profile drawing and the rules for determining the shape of the blade profile.

 Profile drawing